What is Behind the Recent Increase in Cycling Accidents and Fatalities?

 - Following or attempting to pass cyclists too closely

-- Following other vehicles too closely (which can limit visibility of cyclists on the road ahead)
+- Following other vehicles too closely (which can limit the visibility of cyclists on the road ahead)

 - Speeding in neighborhoods, in urban areas such as downtown Denver and on mountain roads